DworkinLab/WingMachine_manual/HowToWingMachine.md

 - 'Species' – this will most likely be *melanogaster*, we usually shorted to 'mel'
 - 'Sex' – 'M' or 'F' if your images are all 1 sex, 'MF' if they are a mix
 - 'Scale' – expressed in mm/pixel and written using digits only. **Use the the 632 x 480 to calculate the scale, not the raw image!**
-  - If you are using the Dworkin lab (McMaster) BX43 Microscope with DP10 camera, and images are taken at full resolution (4080 x 3072), then for images taken with the 4X objective, the scale for the resized images is 0.00347, while for images taken with the 2X objective, the scale for the resized images is 0.00697.
+  - If you are using the Dworkin lab (McMaster) BX43 Microscope with DP10 camera, and images are taken at full resolution (4080px X 3072px), then for images taken with the 4X objective (2.193mm X 1.6512 mm), the scale for the resized images is 0.00347, while for images taken with the 2X objective, the scale for the resized images is 0.00697.
+If you crop the images you have to do some additional calculations.
 See [here](https://github.com/DworkinLab/WingMachine_manual/blob/master/SomeNotesOnCroppingAndResizingImages.md) for more information

 Once the script runs, you will have a .asc file.
 This is plain text so that you can open it in any text editor to check that it is correctly formatted.
 The .tps is on the left, with the .asc on the right: